Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 ### About `.items()`

-The most unique part about iterating over the keys & values of dictionaries, is that we should call `.items()` next to each dictionary when starting the for loop.
+The most unique part about iterating over the keys & values of dictionaries, is that we should call the method `.items()` on each dictionary when starting the for loop.

 Python is unable to iterate over the key/value pairs in dictionaries by default; `.items()` lets us use the `for` loop with it.
 If we neglect to add `.items()`, we'll likely get something similar to this error: